Baked cod in foil is my favorite dish- an easy, quick, and absolutely delicious way to cook fish like cod, halibut, and salmon.

 The animal protein in seafood and mayonnaise (eggs) goes well together, and also vinegar taste in Mayonnaise helps reduce the greasy taste.

-Also, Mayyonaise is made by emulsifying, it also can help to reduce the fishy taste while adding rich creamy flavor.
+Also, mayonnaise is made by emulsifying, it also can help to reduce the fishy taste while adding a rich creamy flavor.

-And no need to worry about your fish tasting like mayonnaise, moreover, it enhances the rich creamy savory flavor in the dish.
+And no need to worry about your fish tasting like mayonnaise, moreover, it enhances the rich creamy savory flavor of the dish.

 Why Japanese Mayonnaise?

-Especially to use Mayonnaise for a seafood dish, I highly recommend using Japanese mayonnaise which uses only egg yolks.
+Especially to using Mayonnaise for a seafood dish, I highly recommend using Japanese mayonnaise which uses only egg yolks.

 As I said, animal protein in seafood and egg yokes (also animal protein) combines well and brings savory flavor to the dish.